Tatsuno Kingo: Education and early career

-Tatsuno Kingo (金吾) was called Tatsuno Kengo as a nickname for him because Kengo (堅固) means firmness and his designs and layouts were solid.
+Tatsuno Kingo (金吾) was nicknamed Tatsuno Kengo (from the Japanese word 堅固 meaning firmness) because his designs and layouts were considered solid and strong.

 Later career

-Although his early work was influenced by his travels in Europe with traces of Inigo Jones and Christopher Wren, the Shibusawa Mansion (1888) was influenced by Serlio, Ruskin and Conder's own Venetian styled works.
+Although his early work was influenced by his travels in Europe, with traces of Inigo Jones and Christopher Wren, the Shibusawa Mansion (1888) was influenced by Serlio, Ruskin and Conder's own Venetian styled works.
 The site, on one of Tokyo's canalways suited itself to a Venetian character.